 Coordinator: Ms. Bea Karpati at karpati.beata [kukac] uni-mate.hu

 If you are a Stipendium Hungaricum (SH), Scolarship for Christian Young People (SCYP) or FAO scholar, you can be accommodated in the dormitory of Hungarian University of Agriculture and Life Sciences.
-The dorm offers double and quadruple rooms for newcomers.
+The dorm offers double, triple and quadruple rooms for newcomers.

 In case you are a Stipendium Hungaricum / SCYP / FAO / Diaspora scholarship holder, your accommodation fee will be covered by the scholarship programme.
 Please note that FAO scholarship covers accommodation only in the dormitory.